dustinpfister/node_cli_tools/roadmap.md

 * (done) new default command started
 * (done) new gen command started
 * (done) The /bin/lib/walk.js file should be used as a normal nodejs lib and not a command via the child_process module
-* nc-ssg should make use of a theme folder in the project folder
+* (done) nc-ssg should make use of a theme folder in the project folder
+* create a main render higher order function that is used in gen.js, and passed from gen.js to any additional asset that renders html files.
+* generate a posts object that is passed as as a local for the ejs templates
+* built in helper methods for the locals ejs template object
 * nc-ssg should create a main index.js file
 * posts should be created in in a /[yyyy]/[mm]/[dd]/[name-of-post]/index.html url pattern
 * page files should be created in a /page/[pageNumber] url pattern